filoper/ms-client/README.md

 ## Run
 Place all the Nx files in the install location of msclient.

-Start your server, probably HeavenMS, and then run
+Start your server, probably HeavenMS, then run

 ```bash
 ./msclient